everymind/SurprisingMindsOnYoutube/DailyReports/DailyReport_DB_20180821.md

 <br><br>
 **Brief description of the day:**
 <br>
 Today was a relatively slow day - more so at the beginning (meaning more participants were recuited in the afternoon).
-It was difficult to engage with tourists at times due to language barriers, yet in the end we did succeed in gathering a somewhat more diverse group of people (of the 9 participants, 2 were children).
+It was difficult to engage with tourists at times due to language barriers, yet in the end we did succeed in gathering a somewhat more diverse group of people (of the 9 participants, 2 were children). <BR><BR>Lighting was much better when seated and when in the shade, though at times there were a few issues with contrast (regardless, the tracking worked well overall).
 <br><br>
 **Highlights from conversations with participants and/or folks who stopped to chat:**
 <br>